• Search

 This is why it’s so important to take a closer look at your laundry room’s performance.
 And now, with digital laundry solutions, it’s simpler than ever to understand how well your equipment is doing – often at a glance.

 At JLA, we’ve made it possible to monitor the cycles you run, view energy and water consumption, and even see live estimates of your carbon emissions.
-Plus, if you operate multiple locations, you can see everything in one place through the MyJLA portal, and even give your local managers the ability to see, monitor and improve performance at their own sites.
+Plus, if you operate multiple locations, you can see everything in one place through the myJLA portal, and even give your local managers the ability to see, monitor and improve performance at their own sites.

 Alongside this, our laundry experts will continually check for potential issues.
 If we spot a problem, we’ll have an engineer with you within Total Care’s industry-leading SLA.